friendly/candisc/extra/plot-discrim-todo.md

   theme_minimal(base_size = 16)
 ```

-In the present version for plotting in discrimininant space, it would be useful to automatically create labels
+In the present version for plotting in discriminant space, it would be useful to automatically create labels
 for the axes that contain the percent of between-group variance accounted for by each dimension.
 Please fetch the current version from https://raw.githubusercontent.com/friendly/candisc/refs/heads/master/R/plot_discrim.R
 The code to get better axis labels, for the first two dimensions is: